ibm-cloud-docs/fortigate-10g/connect-details.md

 * 200 mbps
 * 1 Gbps
 * 2 Gbps
-* 5 Gpbs
+* 5 Gbps

 Each IBM Cloud data center is connected to the IBM global private network — making data transfers faster and more efficient everywhere.

 The available FSA data centers and their locations are: